 - Taking part in less-stressful, low-impact activities like cycling or swimming, rather than strenuous activities like tennis or jogging.
 Doing so will reduce the stress on the ankle and the foot.

 - For those who are obese, engage in weight loss programs.
 Losing weight will cause a drastic decrease in stress on the joints, thus reducing pain.

 Physical therapy: Taking part in certain exercises can add more strength to your ankle and foot muscles.
 It also increases flexibility and range of motion.
-Family Foot and Ankle Specialist of Wyandotte and Oak Park will create a personal exercise program for you, one that suits your lifestyle and needs.
+Family Foot and Ankle Specialist of Wyandotte and Southfield will create a personal exercise program for you, one that suits your lifestyle and needs.

 Assistive devices: The purpose of using assistive devices is to improve mobility.
 Examples include cane or an ankle-foot orthosis.
 You can also wear shoe inserts or shoes that have rocker bottoms and stiff soles.
 These help to reduce the pressure on the foot and also reduce pain.
 If you have suffered some deformity, then the shoe insert will reduce the pain in the joint by tilting the foot to a straight position.

-Medications: The Family Foot and Ankle Specialist of Wyandotte and Oak Park will discuss the best arthritis pain treatment option for you.
+Medications: The Family Foot and Ankle Specialist of Wyandotte and Southfield will discuss the best arthritis pain treatment option for you.

 Surgical Treatment: Surgery is recommended in the event of disability or when non-surgical treatment proves ineffective.
 There are many kinds of surgery.
 The kind recommended depends on the severity of the condition, and which joint(s) are affected.
 At times, there may be a need for more than one surgery.